-When cyclophosphamide is included in combined cytotoxic regimens, it may be necessary to reduce the dose of cyclophosphamide as well as that of the other drugs.
+When cyclophosphamide is included in combined cytotoxic regimens, it may be necessary to reduce the dose of cyclophosphamide, as well as that of the other drugs.

-2.2 Dosing for Minimal Change Nephrotic Syndrome in Pediatric Patients
+2.3 Recommended Dosage for Minimal Change Nephrotic Syndrome in Pediatric Patients

-An oral dose of 2 mg per kg daily for 8 to 12 weeks (maximum cumulative dose 168 mg per kg) is recommended.
+The recommended dosage of Cyclophosphamide Tablets is 2 mg per kg once daily for 8 to 12 weeks (maximum cumulative dose 168 mg per kg).
 Treatment beyond 90 days increases the probability of sterility in males [see Use in Specific Populations (8.4)].